Michelle Lynch Barredo

 Christine has experience working with children of all ages, with varying diagnoses and developmental levels.
 She has advanced training in sensory processing disorders and sensory integration treatment, visual processing therapy, yoga for children with special needs, integrated listening systems, and early intervention.
 She is certified in the Handwriting Without Tears program for pre-school and grades K-5.
 Christine is experienced in creating sensory diets, home exercise programs, and collaborating with parents, schools and other professionals regarding client progress.
 She utilizes playful and targeted interventions to help clients achieve goals, and is passionate about educating caregivers on strategies to foster development in home and school environments.

-Carolyn, aka "Carly," received her Bachelors’ and Master’s Degrees in Communication Disorders and Sciences from William Paterson University and currently holds a NJDOE Speech-Language Specialist Certification.
-She is excited to be joining Treehouse.
+Carolyn, aka "Carly," received her Bachelors’ and Master’s Degrees in Communication Disorders and Sciences from William Paterson University.
+She is a licensed speech-language pathologist and certified by the American Speech Language Hearing Association (ASHA).
 Carly has experience in both clinical and school settings where she gained a strong foundation in working with the pediatric population.
 She has provided diagnostic and therapeutic intervention for children and adolescents with articulation and phonological disorders, learning disabilities, receptive and expressive language disorders, pragmatic language disorders, and children diagnosed with Autism, Downs Syndrome, and Attention Deficit Hyperactivity Disorder.

 Carly utilizes functional and enjoyable activities throughout therapy to facilitate speech and language and promote carryover of skills and she is especially interested in the treatment of oral motor and feeding difficulties.
 Carly believes collaboration with a child's family, teachers, and additional supports plays an important role in therapy and provides an enriching environment for the child.